 First of all, if you live in a state where open carry is legal, I am not trying to limit your rights to carry a gun.
-Go for it if you want…just put some thought into it before you wear your gun into WalMart.
-I want to provide some information on a topic I know…the carrying of guns.
+Go for it if you want.
+I’d just ask you to put some thought about risks versus benefits before you openly carry your gun into WalMart.
+I know a lot about carrying guns.
 Hopefully my arguments will make you think twice about carrying openly.

 Open carry can lead to numerous problems.
-As a cop responding to calls about this activity and as a person who carries a concealed handgun everywhere, I have a unique insight.
+As a cop responding to calls about this activity and as a citizen who carries a concealed handgun everywhere, I have unique insight into the problem.
 Here are some of the issues:

 But that’s just not how it happens in real life.
 Blame it on whomever you like, but reality dictates you’ll get a police response.
+The police response may be positive, or it may be negative.
 Who wants to deal with that when you can simply cover your gun?

-The armed robber (who has his gun concealed) will just shoot you in the back of the head before moving on to take the cash.
-Or he might do worse…what if he takes your child hostage and orders you to give up your gun?
+The armed robber (who has his gun concealed) could just shoot you in the back of the head before moving on to take the cash.
+Or he might do worse.
+What if he takes your child hostage and orders you to give up your gun?
 Most people don’t think about that possibility.

 Keep your cards hidden.
 That gives you multiple response options.
 Once the armed criminals know you are packing, you’ll be the first one shot.

-Every year about 10 percent of the cops who are killed in the line of duty are killed with their own firearms.
+Historically (since the 1960s when such statistics were first gathered) about 10 percent of the cops who are killed (by gunfire) in the line of duty are killed with their own firearms.
 Cops are trained to be alert, they often work with partners, and they have the best retention holsters available.
-Yet they still get their guns taken from them!
+Yet they still get their guns taken from them.
 You think you can do better because you took a one-day CCW course?
 Understand reality.
 You can’t see everything and you can’t win every fight.
 Your gun can be taken and used against you.

 I’ve done that scenario on dozens of students.
 It almost always works.
 I end up with their gun and they have a puzzled look on their face.